 AIR 13708 in GATE 2015 to AIR 97 in GATE 2016 (ME) – Anshul Tiwari

 My rendezvous with GATE started in 2014.
-I was in final year and already had a job offer with Hero Motocorp.
-I was not serious about GATE, and went for the exam with zero preparation.
-I only had a TMH book for GATE which had little bit of theory and few questions of all the subjects.
+I was in the final year and already had a job offer with Hero Motocorp.
+I was not serious about GATE and went for the exam with zero preparation.
+I only had a TMH book for GATE which had a little bit of theory and few questions of all the subjects.
 I used to read from that.
-I didn’t even revised formulae a day before the exam.
-And I was unable to recall even the simple formulae during the exam, and ended up getting 42 marks in GATE 2014 and rank in 9600’s.
+I didn’t even revise formulae a day before the exam.
+And I was unable to recall even the simple formulae during the exam and ended up getting 42 marks in GATE 2014 and rank in the 9600’s.
 There is a saying –

 “Success is not easy and it is certainly not for the lazy.”

 - You need to have proper resources, books, and question set to crack GATE.

 - Revise all the formulae and make sure you remember all of them.

 - Don’t expect miracles to happen, if you haven’t worked hard.

 How to prepare for GATE along with job –